 That being said, GDSs are the main source of inventory for flight distribution.
-So, if your main focus is hotels, consider other distribution options.
+So, if your main focus is hotels, consider other options.

 Anyone working in the travel industry can hardly deny the power of OTA mammoths Expedia and Booking.com.
-Being dominant in the travel market, they can also provide distribution support to a smaller business, taking their own profit from it.
+Being dominant in the market, they can also provide distribution support to a smaller business, taking their own profit from it.

-- Live rates and availability
+- live rates and availability,

 Direct connection to providers

-What’s the benefit?
+Direct connectivity to transport and hospitality providers is also one of the appropriate options to focus on.
+Usually, it’s available via two-way API communication that allows exchanging data between different systems.
 With the direct connection, an OTA avoids middlemen and gets relevant and updated content.
 The fewer third parties there are, the more competitive pricing you have.

 If your travel company is not that tech-savvy, employ a travel technology consultant, and consider other options.